The Truth of Prometheus (The Play)

 DEMOTIMOS.

-I would have warned thee myself about the tyranny of the preeminent politicians, but I did not consider thy persistence in the matter.
+I would have warned thee myself of the tyranny of our politicians, yet I did not anticipate thy persistence.

 PROMETHEUS.

-And I did not consider the consequence of a mere enquiry on my part.
+Nor did I consider the consequence of a mere enquiry on my part.

 DEMOTIMOS.

-I am afraid that thy quest for the universal truth is today a controversy in our Athenian Society.
-Unfortunately, we have only Socrates and Plato to blame for this propounding propagation of philosophy.
+I fear thy quest for universal truth is now viewed as controversial in Athenian society.
+Alas, we have only Socrates and Plato to blame for this propagation of philosophy.

 PROMETHEUS.

-I detest such a prosaic notion of humanity to interpose their propositions over the majority of citizens, who have no expressive voice in the matter.
+I detest such a prosaic notion of mankind—to impose their doctrines upon the citizens, who possess no voice in the matter.

 DEMOTIMOS.

-I admire thy perspective Prometheus, but what good is it to apply an analysis on something that is embedded in our Athenian ways?
+I admire thy perspective, Prometheus, yet what use is analysis of that which is embedded within our society?

 PROMETHEUS.